civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 18

-Subject to the regulations, information in **an** information **bank** may be released by one information bank director to **another** information bank director **or to the Minister** to assist in conducting a search under this Part.
+Subject to the regulations, information in an information bank may be released by one information bank director to another information bank director or to the Minister to assist in conducting a search under this Part.

 ### Section 19

-**If** information requested under **this Part** is found in an information bank, the information bank director of that information bank shall cause to be transmitted to the Minister, in accordance with the regulations, all information obtained during **the** search.
+If information requested under this Part is found in an information bank, the information bank director of that information bank shall cause to be transmitted to the Minister, in accordance with the regulations, all information obtained during the search.

 ### Section 19.1

 Subject to section 20, the Minister shall release to the applicant the information transmitted to the Minister under this Part.

-> **Explanatory Note**:
-> Existing text of sections 18 to 19.1:
-> *Existing Text*:
-> > Subject to the regulations, information in any information banks that may be searched under this Part may be released by one information bank director to the other information bank director to assist that other director in conducting a search under this Part.
-> > Where information requested in an application under section 13 is found in an information bank that may be searched under this Part, the information bank director of that information bank shall cause to be transmitted to the Minister, in accordance with the regulations, all information obtained during any search conducted pursuant to section 17.
-> > Where new information is obtained during a periodic search, the Minister shall not release the information to an applicant under section 13 unless the Minister is satisfied that the applicant still requires the information for the reasons set out in the application.

 ### Section 48